 - Finding and arranging room and board placements can take time and a lot of research.
 Many of these experiences are not highly advertised online or elsewhere.

-- Examples of internships span rural and urban, as well as domestic and international settings.
+- Examples of internships span from rural to urban as well as domestic and international settings.
 They can be in almost any field one can imagine, including (but not limited to) law, education, journalism, business, health care, conservation, music, hospitality, marketing, fashion, politics, and engineering.

 - These courses can last anywhere from one day to several months.